esl/MongooseIM/doc/modules/mod_event_pusher_sns.md

 The different kinds of notifications deliver slightly different messages.
 The messages are delivered in a JSON format.
 #### Presence updates

-The JSON format for a presence update notification is:
+The JSON format for an online presence update notification is:
 ```JSON
 {
     "user_id": "alice0.61585@localhost",